Unconsciousness signs and symptoms can include closed eyes, confusion, and drowsiness or unresponsiveness.

 • Does not regain consciousness quickly (ie, within 5 minutes).

-• Has been injured, especially if he/she is bleeding.
+• Has been injured, especially if they are bleeding.

 • Has diabetes.